gio-dot/Z-Bee-Duo/README.md

 ### HOW TO RUN AS USB ADAPTER

-When used as USB zigbee adapter, first connect it to your computer/raspberry, identify your USB and setup zigbee2mqtt following these instructions (choose your installation type before):
+When used as USB zigbee adapter, connect it to your computer/raspberry, identify your USB and setup zigbee2mqtt following these instructions (choose your installation type before):

 https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html